andrewsinelnikov/MERNSnippet-How-To/task14/README.md

 ### Step 6
 Add some scripts into **package.json** for running your app
 <img src="img/13.png" width="100%"><br/>
-script `" start ":" node server / server.js "` is the command that runs your app on the server where it's deployed (for example, Heroku);
+script `" start ":" node server / server.js "` is the command that runs your app on the server where it's deployed (for example, Heroku);<br />
+`"server": "nodemon server/server.js"` - runs your server side;<br />